antman999/fe-challenges/src/components/easy/accordion/accordionMarkdown.md

 ## Approach

-1. This component at a base level should take in an array of objects each object should have a identifier, title, content.
+1. This component at a base level should take in an array of objects each object should have an identifier, title, and content.
 2. Our initial state should be empty because we only care about opened/seen tabs.
+The component should be re-usable so all we need to think about is how to display the contents.
-3. Since this is an accordion we need to handle multiple opened sections but only care if the user has opened it so one data structure that handles this is a set.
+3. Since this is an accordion we need to handle multiple opened sections but only care if the user has opened it.
+One data structure that handles this is a set.
+Sets can have one unique item and no more at a high level this is a boolean for multiple items.
-4. Our set can be initialized by using new `Set()`.
+4. Our set can be initialized by using `new Set()` and making that our initial state.
-5. Create an onClick function called `handleToggle` this will take the identifier we need to check if the set has the id then delete it otherwise add it.
-Then update the state.
-6. We can `map()` over the data and create a helper variable called `isExpanded` that checks if our state has this value.
+5. We can `map()` over the data and create a helper variable called `isExpanded` that checks if our state has this value.
-7. Rendering should be handled by the check of `isExpanded`.
+6. To be semantic our title should be a button and the content should be hidden as a `p` tag unless `isExpanded` is true.
+7. How do we handle the toggle? add an `onClick` to the button this callback function should take the id of the clicked title.
+8. The function should create a copy of state and we can check if the set has the identifier that means it's opened and we need to close it/remove it from state.
+Otherwise add it to state and update the entire state.